-(a) An existing trophy (as approved by the New South Wales Primary Schools Sports Association) for the winning team together with New South Wales Primary Schools Sports Association medals (winners and runners-up) for the individual members of the teams shall be the awards at any carnival conducted under the auspices of the New South Wales Primary Schools Sports Association.
+(a) An existing trophy (as approved by the New South Wales Primary Schools Sports Association) for the winning team together with New South Wales Primary Schools Sports Association medals (winners and runners-up and 3rd place overall) for the individual members of the teams shall be the awards at any championship conducted under the auspices of the New South Wales Primary Schools Sports Association.

-(b) At the carnivals involving team sports no individual awards will be presented for performance.
+(b) At the championships involving team sports no individual awards will be presented for performance.

-(c) Appreciation gifts may be awarded at each State Carnival.
-The distribution of these shall be arranged by the Executive , New South Wales Primary Schools Sports Association, in consultation with the Carnival Manager.
+(c) Appreciation gifts may be awarded at each State Championship.
+The distribution of these shall be arranged by the Executive , New South Wales Primary Schools Sports Association, in consultation with the Championship Manager.

 5.1.15 Alteration to rules